-- 6,697,980 shares issuable upon the exercise of stock options outstanding as of September 30, 2019 at a weighted average exercise price of \$8.05 per share; - 1,820,686 shares of common stock issuable upon exercise of outstanding warrants as of September 30, 2019 with a weighted average exercise price of \$5.18; - 780,443 shares of common stock reserved for future issuance under our equity incentive plans; - shares of common stock issuable upon the exercise of the pre-funded warrants offered hereby.
+- 6,697,980 shares issuable upon the exercise of stock options outstanding as of September 30, 2019 at a weighted average exercise price of \$8.05 per share; - 1,820,686 shares of common stock issuable upon exercise of outstanding warrants as of September 30, 2019 with a weighted average exercise price of \$5.18; - 780,443 shares of common stock reserved for future issuance under our equity incentive plans; and - 9,017,055 shares of common stock issuable upon the exercise of the pre-funded warrants offered hereby.

-Unless otherwise indicated, all information in this prospectus supplement assumes no exercise of Jefferies' option to purchase up to additional shares of our common stock, no exercise of the prefunded warrants and no other exercises of outstanding options or warrants.
+Unless otherwise indicated, all information in this prospectus supplement assumes no exercise of the underwriters' option to purchase up to 5,400,000 additional shares of our common stock, no exercise of the pre-funded warrants and no other exercises of outstanding options or warrants.